ldantas-s/study-store-api/README.md

 ## Key Enhancements

 - **Documentation**: Comprehensive documentation has been added to elucidate the functionality and usage of various endpoints, providing clear guidance for developers and users.
 It's used [Swagger v3](https://swagger.io/docs/specification/about/) and [Swagger-autogen](https://github.com/swagger-autogen/swagger-autogen#swagger-autogen)

+- **Testing**: The project now includes a robust suite of tests to ensure the reliability and correctness of the implemented features, following best practices in software testing.

 ## License